caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ### Authenticating

 I followed the [API documentation](https://www.solaredge.com/sites/default/files/se_monitoring_api.pdf) and generated an API key.
 The process was pretty simple.
-I just logged in with the same credentials I configured for the mobile app, and genrated a new key.
+I just logged in with the same credentials I configured for the mobile app, and generated a new key.

 ![GenerateSolarEdgeApiKey](/images/posts/monitoring-my-solar-system/GenerateSolarEdgeApiKey.png)